What to Do After CA: 10 Best Career Paths, Courses & Tips

 3. Create a positive and engaging learning environment that fosters student participation and collaboration.

-4. Mentor and advise students who are interested in pursuing careers in accounting or related fields.
+4. Mentor and advise students interested in pursuing careers in accounting or related fields.

 5. Participate in school-wide committees and initiatives to improve the overall educational experience for students.